How to Achieve Better Data Quality: The Importance of Transformations

 Data quality solutions fall into two categories: organizational solutions and technological solutions.

-Organizational solutions have been part of data quality since the beginning, and include having a sound governance policy that outlines who has access to what data, promoting the data literacy of employees, and having firm procedures for investigating data quality failures.
+Organizational solutions have been part of data quality since the beginning, and include having a sound data governance policy that outlines who has access to what data, promoting the data literacy of employees, and having firm procedures for investigating data quality failures.

 Technological solutions, on the other hand, are developing at an unprecedented pace in response to growing demand.
 According to Gartner, by 2022, “60% of organizations will leverage augmented data quality solutions to reduce manual tasks for data quality improvements.”